“A cross between Joni Mitchell and Heart’s Anne Wilson with her stylish blend of power and ease.” Steve Newton | Vancouver Free Press

 Her discography also makes a foray into the jazz realm with a CD of Billie Holiday covers, First Takes, with Hogan Sings Holiday, featuring Tom Keenlyside (sax + clarinet), Miles Black (piano), Brent Gubbels (bass), Ron Thompson (guitar) and Craig Scott (drums).

-In 2016 Alison began work on her first full-length album in many years.
+In 2018 Alison released her first full-length album in many years.
 Songs From the Third Act was recorded with drummer/producer Shawn Soucy (One Horse Blue, Alibi) at Spirit Studio in Surrey, BC, and engineer Brian Campbell (Powder Blues, Ferron) at Wizard Sound Services in Vancouver.

-Released in 2018, the collection showcases the varied genres of Alison’s writing and features a stellar lineup of Soucy (drums and percussion), Brent Gubbels (bass), Darryl Havers (piano/accordion), Nolan Murray (fiddle) and pedal steel master Charlie Hase.
+The collection showcases the varied genres of Alison’s writing and features a stellar lineup of Soucy (drums and percussion), Brent Gubbels (bass), Darryl Havers (piano/accordion), Nolan Murray (fiddle + mandolin) and pedal steel master Charlie Hase.

-Described by one reviewer as “a stunning, sad, funny, sexy and lovely collection of songs” evoking such legendary songwriters as Guy Clark, Garnet Rogers and Townes Van Zandt, the album is enjoying airplay on Canadian campus stations and folk/roots radio in the USA.
+It has been described by one reviewer as “a stunning, sad, funny, sexy and lovely collection of songs” evoking such legendary songwriters as Guy Clark, Garnet Rogers and Townes Van Zandt.

 Her live performances showcase her love of classic country, blues and roots music, delivered with a wry sense of humour and some intricate acoustic guitar work.
 Her influences (John Prine, Emmylou Harris, Rickie Lee Jones, Joni Mitchell) come to light in stories populated by characters wrapped up with hard luck, lost love and missed opportunities.

 Alison was invited to attend a three-week Singer Songwriter residency at the Banff Centre in March of 2019, writing and recording new material under the mentorship of Kevin Welch, Fats Kaplin, Dustin Welch, Kim Richey, David Francey and Tamara Lindeman.
-The tracks will be mixed and mastered at Howard Bilerman’s Montreal studio this fall.
+The tracks were finished and mixed at Howard Bilerman’s Montreal studio in October along with Pay Dirt, with Charlie Hase on pedal steel.